 Can SNES play NES games?
 That question is older than the SNES itself.
 But the two systems aren’t backward compatible, unfortunately.
-There are modern options that are, however.
+At least, not when the two systems were still on store shelves together.
+That’s changed in modern times to a degree at least.
 More on that in a minute.

 There are physical limitations that prevent an NES cartridge from even fitting in an SNES.
 But there was a technical reason to make the two physically incompatible.
 Even if the cartridge would fit, it wouldn’t work.